 If your bathroom is feeling cramped, cluttered and dirty, it’s highly unlikely you’ll be able to unwind and relax.
 Before you do anything, put away lotions, potions and ointments and ensure everything is clean and tidy.
 This process, in itself, will boost your serotonin levels!

 Tidy away all those lotions & potions!

 If your storage is an absolute disgrace, find out how to organise your bathroom cabinet in 5 simple steps.

-2. Buy your ingredients
+2. Buy any additional ingredients

 As you will see below, there are many tried and tested traditional, natural additives that can be used in a detox bath to great effect.
 It may be best to cover all bases when it comes to which particular ailment you want to treat (sore head, aching limbs, etc).
-So make sure you have your bath ingredients already stocked up.
+So, make sure you have your bath ingredients already stocked up.